realizehit/realizehit/README.md

 # realizehit

-a better realtime comm library for your apps
+a better realtime library for your apps

 We believe that we should not being trapped on `channel/event` approach like